kakalakola/ChecksumInator/README.md

 New in version 0.6.1
   - Reworked the region & size validation code for Mark III/Master System/Game Gear ROMs
   - Started using structs with bit fields
-    - Saves having to & values to trim to 8-bit or 16-bit value
+    - Saves having to use AND to trim checksum to an 8-bit or 16-bit value
     - Allows for makeshift booleans

 New in version 0.6.0